-So would it be a great kit for the RV?
+So would it be a great RV dish set?
 If you’re only one or two people, this kit could be great in a van or RV.
 I bet you couldn’t break the stainless steel plates even if you tried to.

 I wouldn’t recommend putting the plates in the dishwasher, but to clean them off with a damp cloth and dish soap.
 The utensils could be put through a dishwasher cycle without any damage.
 The napkins can be used and then washed with laundry.

-This camping mess kit made by a company called Barbeqa is another picnic style kit for backpackers and campers.
-Made with BPA-free polypropylene plastics, it’s a lightweight kit that has every dishware you need.
+This camping mess kit made by a company called Barbeqa is another picnic-style camping dish set for backpackers and campers.
+Made with BPA-free polypropylene plastics, it’s a lightweight dish set that has every dishware you need.

 The kit includes four plates, four cups, four bowls, and four sporks.
 It all goes in an included mesh bag for easy storage and transport.
 Four colors of each item will make it easy to distinguish each person’s plate, bowl, mug or spork, or if you’re just one person you’ll easier know which ones have been used already or not.

-It’s a nice looking kit for backpackers that are looking for the lightweight option that won’t break or chip.
+It’s a nice looking dish set for backpackers that are looking for the lightweight option that won’t break or chip.

 When it comes to cleaning, the plastic is easy to rinse off, and when you get back home they’re safe to put in the dishwasher.